Download JFtp:

 A license includes free email- and bugfix support and (if you want) a stripped down API package.
 The license cost may vary depending on the size of your

-project and how important the API is in relation to your work but will start at euro 200.
+project and how important the API is in relation to your work.

 What is JFtp all about?